 Watch this video for a bit more on oil pulling:

 This will not only benefit your teeth, but it has also been proven to treat things like headaches and diabetes.
 Once you’re done, spit your oil in the trash instead of in your sink so you don’t clog your drains.
 Then rinse your mouth out with salt water for an extra kick of antimicrobial properties.
-Finally, brush your teeth as normal.
+Finally, brush your teeth and floss following these guidelines.

 Is it possible to reverse tooth decay?